What is a Wing Wall

 No matter what type of damage your wing wall has undergone, an experienced foundation repair contractor should complete the repair.
-Rather than demolish and rebuild the wall, a foundation repair contractor may be able to complete more affordable, permanent repairs by driving steel anchors through tilting wall sections and into the soil.
+Rather than demolish and rebuild the wall, a foundation repair contractor will be able to complete a more affordable, permanent repair by driving steel anchors through tilting wall sections and into the soil.
 Improved drainage, other site work, and this excellent engineered solution will usually restore a wing wall.
 This eliminates the need for more expensive demolition and reconstruction work by permanently solving the problem.

 Contact the Wing Wall Repair Experts

 At Thrasher, we have solutions for settling and sinking wing walls.
-To help you decide if our solutions are right for you, we offer free wing wall repair inspections throughout our NE, IA, and MO service areas.
+To help you decide if our solutions are right for you, we offer free wing wall repair inspections throughout our NE, IA, KS and MO service areas.
 To schedule an appointment, contact us by phone or email today!